huma-engineering/huma-docs/data-collection/Clinician Portal/Roles and Permissions/Inviting staff and assigning roles.md

 If you want to invite different users to different roles, just repeat the process and select a different user from the dropdown.
 ### Reviewing pending invitations
-To see which staff have not yet responded to invitations by clicking the link, use the **Overview** filters at the top of the Patient list and select **Staff members >> Pending staff invitations**.
+To see which staff have not yet responded to invitations, use the **Overview** filters at the top of the Patient list and select **Staff members >> Pending staff invitations**.

 ![Pending staff invitations](./assets/InvitingStaff06.png)

-You will see all staff members with pending invitations listed.
+You will see all staff members who have not yet clicked the link in their invitation.

 ### Resending or deleting invitations
 If you want to send out a reminder to staff who have not yet set up their account or whose invitations have expired, you can easily resend the invitation.
 On the **pending staff invitations list**, open the menu at the end of the row and select **Resend invitation**.